dujanhung/evtsbx-api-doc/lua/es_GUI.md

 change button visibility.

+>[!IMPORTANT]
-this button is only shown if player look at the MOD block.
+>this button is only shown if player look at the MOD block.

 >[!TIP]
 >to pin the button, add more scripts to move the MOD block itself to player's crosshair, and keep distance of 5 blocks.